Seiffertx/segredoArt/index.md

 Your first targets are usually data entry points like username and password logins, http headers like User-Agent, X-Forwarded-For and others.
 Basically anywhere the user can provide data.

-To perform this exploit, I used a vulnerable and easy-to-apply LAB available in this [GIT](https://github.com/leonjza/log4jpwn).
+To perform this exploit, I used a vulnerable and easy-to-apply LAB with Log4J available in this [GIT](https://github.com/leonjza/log4jpwn).

 ![docker](https://user-images.githubusercontent.com/66689576/160430502-abc2c99e-7a65-48d5-913d-f165442ef757.png)